DFKI-NI/mir_robot/README.md

 ### Preliminaries

-If you haven't already installed ROS on your PC, you need to add the ROS apt repository (for either binary or source install):
+If you haven't already installed ROS on your PC, you need to add the ROS apt repository.
+This step is necessary for either binary or source install.

 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'